Home icon

 • The Barton Lab at Vanderbilt University describes two types of play, each with its own developmental sequence:

-• Social play describes how children play with others as they grow and develop.
+• Social play development describes how children play with others as they grow and develop.
 This includes solitary play, onlooker play, parallel play, associative play, and cooperative play.

-• Object play describes how children learn to play with items in new and more complex ways.
+• Object play development describes how children learn to play with items in new and more complex ways.
 This includes sensori-motor play, relational play, functional play, and pretend play.

 Benefits of Play